 About the Author(s)

 James S. Pula is a professor of history at Purdue University Northwest and editor of Gettysburg Magazine.
-An author of numerous books, his work has been honored with the Mieczysław Haiman Award for sustained scholarly contributions to Polish American history and culture, the Distinguished Service Award from the American Council for Polish Culture and three Oskar Halecki Prizes for various books, and the Officer’s Cross of the Order of Merit of the Republic of Poland, among others.
+The author of numerous books, his work has been honored with the Mieczysław Haiman Award for sustained scholarly contributions to Polish American history and culture, the Distinguished Service Award from the American Council for Polish Culture and three Oskar Halecki Prizes for various books, and the Officer’s Cross of the Order of Merit of the Republic of Poland, among others.

 Edited by James S. Pula